GK72/nova-cpp/README.md

 # Building the library

 The library is developed by the latest and greatest tools on Arch Linux.
-Currently, there is no guarantees in which environment it works.
+Currently, there are no guarantees in which environment it works.
 The general aim is to be cross-platform working on any major compiler vendor.

 # Project structure